CodeBunny09/MySite/README.md

 <u>Day:4</u>
 <p>I was really not in a mood today.
 Started customizing the homepage.
 And I was working on another project simultaneously.
 I feel so overwhelmed now!</p>
 <p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and blog weebsite.
 Tune in with me for daily updates!!!!</p>

+<u>Day:5</u>
+<p>Yayyyy!!!
+I completed my portfolio and got started with making my blog site!!!
+It really feels amazing after completing a milestone!! </p>
+<p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and blog weebsite.
+Tune in with me for daily updates!!!!</p>